Ted Cruz Agrees To Debate Alyssa Milano On Gun Control

 — The Hill (@thehill) September 3, 2019

 According to the Associated Press, the loophole allowed for the “private sales” of firearms without a background check.
 Although Ator was initially denied due to the background check revealing “mental health issues,” the loophole allowed him to obtain the weapon anyways.
-Even more concerning is after Ator was reported to police last month for threatening his neighbor with a rifle, nothing was done to remove the rifle from his possession because he lacked a listed address, which caused police to give up on locating him.
+Even more concerning is that after Ator was reported to police last month for threatening his neighbor with a rifle, nothing was done to remove the rifle from his possession because he lacked a listed address, which caused police to give up on locating him.

 In response to the recent spate of mass shootings, The Inquisitr reported that Walmart would no longer sell certain kinds of guns and ammunition.
 According to CEO Doug McMillon, the move will likely be an inconvenience to some customers, and the company’s market share for gun and ammunition sales will take a hit.
 Regardless, he believes it’s the best move amidst calls for tighter gun control.